Natural gas in Qatar: Production and exports

+In December 2024, threatened to halt gas supplies to the European Union if it was found to be in breach of the bloc's Corporate Sustainability Due Diligence Directive.

 North Field

 The bulk of Qatar's expected future increases in natural-gas production will come from projects related to the massive North Field.
 In 2005, Qatari government officials became worried that the North Field’s natural gas reserves were being developed too quickly, which could reduce pressure in the field's reservoirs and possibly damage its long-term production potential.
 In early 2005, the government placed a moratorium on additional natural-gas development projects at the North Field, pending the results of a study of the field's reservoirs.
 In April 2017, Qatar lifted the moratorium to allow new developments to begin.

 In November 2005, ExxonMobil started production at the Al Khaleej block in the North Field at a rate of 750 e6cuft/d.
-In July 2006, the company announced a $3 billion investment to expand this output to 1.6 e9cuft per day by 2009, which fuels power plants and industrial customers in Ras Laffan Industrial City, the Qatargas LNG project, and as feedstock at the ORYX GTL.
+In July 2006, the company announced a $3 billion investment to expand this output to 1.6 e9cuft per day by 2009, which fuels power plants and industrial customers in Ras Laffan Industrial City, the QatarEnergy LNG project, and as feedstock at the ORYX GTL.
 ExxonMobil is the largest foreign investor in Qatar's North Field.
-Aside from Al Khaleej, the company is also involved in increasing natural gas supplies for the Qatargas LNG projects, each of which will rely on significant increases in output from the North Field over the next several years (see the LNG Section below for additional details).
+Aside from Al Khaleej, the company is also involved in increasing natural gas supplies for the QatarEnergy LNG projects, each of which will rely on significant increases in output from the North Field over the next several years (see the LNG Section below for additional details).

 Qatar required foreign expertise to develop the North Field and initiate LNG production.
 Even though Qatar had expropriated the North Field in the late 1970s, pundits viewed it as "expropriation-lite," since Royal Dutch Shell continued to act as adviser and expert consultant.
 The emirate was actually anxious to grant equity stakes to international oil companies in any venture because QatarEnergy lacked the financial and technical expertise to efficiently develop the fields.

 Shell, previously one of Qatar's major partners, abandoned all ongoing discussions, ostensibly lured by the promise of more-profitable gas ventures in Australia.
-The emirate, however, forged ahead with its plans through collaboration with QatarEnergy, BP and CFP and formed Qatargas.
-Moved in part by intense Japanese interest in LNG imports, the emirate tasked Qatargas with North-Field development.
+The emirate, however, forged ahead with its plans through collaboration with QatarEnergy, BP and CFP and formed Qatargas, today QatarEnergy LNG.
+Moved in part by intense Japanese interest in LNG imports, the emirate tasked QatarEnergy LNG with North-Field development.
 Yet intermittent foreign and domestic issues have impeded this project for another decade.